infor-design/enterprise/TESTING.md

 ## Running and Debugging Tests

 Run just the api spec, for debugging with Chrome.
-For debugging use statements in the unit tests, and open Chrome DevTools `KARMA_SPECS='components/dropdown/unit/dropdown-api.spec.js' npm run test:es6:local:unit` // Only runs API spec
+For debugging use statements in the unit tests, and open Chrome DevTools `KARMA_SPECS='components/dropdown/unit/dropdown-api.spec.js' npm run local:unit` // Only runs API spec

 Run several spec tests with a Glob, for debugging with Chrome.
- `KARMA_SPECS='components/dropdown/unit/dropdown*.spec.js' npm run test:es6:local:unit` // Glob example
+ `KARMA_SPECS='components/dropdown/unit/dropdown*.spec.js' npm run local:unit` // Glob example

 Run several just an api test, headless.
- `env KARMA_SPECS='components/locale/unit/locale-api.spec.js' npm run ci:test:es6:local:unit`
+ `env KARMA_SPECS='components/locale/unit/locale-api.spec.js' npm run ci:local:unit`

 ## Debugging a Test
 1. Put a debugger; statement at a place in the code.
-2. Run the test with `env KARMA_SPECS='components/locale/unit/locale-api.spec.js' npm run test:es6:local:unit`
+2. Run the test with `env KARMA_SPECS='components/locale/unit/locale-api.spec.js' npm run local:unit`
 3. open chrome tools
 4. refresh the page and the debugger will pop up

 ## Running all Tests Silently

-`npm run ci:test:es6:local:unit`
+`npm run ci:local:unit`

 ## Watching a Test

 You may when building a test out want to watch it.
 You can leave the test running and as you change the file.
 The test will rerun.

-1. Run the targeted request test with a command like `env KARMA_SPECS='components/locale/unit/locale-api.spec.js' npm run test:es6:local:unit`
+1. Run the targeted request test with a command like `env KARMA_SPECS='components/locale/unit/locale-api.spec.js' npm run local:unit`
 3. Your test(s) will run.
 4. Keep the page open and console running
 5. Update your test and save